LukeKnezCK/mother_base/README.md

 ### Mockups

-To begin development I first created mockups to get a basic idea of the layout and look/feel of the site using [Figma](https://www.figma.com).
+To begin development I first created mockups to get a basic idea of the layout and look/feel of the site.

 I drew up designs for both mobile and desktop.